 Whether it is towing caravans, trailers, or boats, it is hard to imagine anything better suited to the task than a diesel engine.

-Nearly all of the 200,000 commercial lorries operating on the UK’s roads are powered by diesel engines, according to the Freight Transport Association.
+More than 90% of light commercial vehicles registered in the EU are powered by diesel engines, according to the industry figures.
 As such, the diesel engine plays a crucial role in both minimising costs and reducing CO2 emissions in the transport economy.